sreevarshakovuru/sreevarshakovuru/README.md

 # 👋 Hello, I'm Sree Varsha Kovuru!

 Welcome to my GitHub profile!
-I'm a passionate **Data Analyst** with a strong foundation in data analysis, visualization, and cloud technologies.
+I'm a passionate technologist with a strong foundation in data analysis, visualization, and Web technologies.
 I enjoy turning data into actionable insights that drive business decisions.

-**Recent Computer Science Master’s graduate** with over three years of hands-on experience as a Data Analyst and Software Developer.
-Proficient in a diverse tech stack, including **Python, SQL, Azure, AWS and various tools**, I have a strong foundation in data analytics and software development.
+**Recent Computer Science Master’s graduate** with over three years of hands-on experience as a Data Analyst and Full stack Developer.
+Proficient in a diverse tech stack, including **Python, SQL, Django, Mongo DB, Azure, AWS and various tools**, I have a strong foundation in data analytics and software development.

 I am now actively **seeking opportunities** to leverage my skills and contribute to strategic business decisions.